Iamsdt/password_manager/README.md

 # Password Manager

-An easy configurable and highly secure open source personal password manager.
+An easy configurable and secure open source personal password manager.

 ### Motivation

 My intention of this project, to build a personal password manager.
 Anyone can you this project and generate his own personal mobile app.
-All the password will be saved into your own **Firebase** **Firestone** database with encryption.
-You need just 3 steps -
+All the password will be saved into his own **Firebase** **Firestone** database with encryption.
+You need just 2 steps -

 1. Create Firebase project and Enable Firebase **Firestone** Database for the project
 2. Generate **App** with flutter